Iowa man charged with murder of missing Wisconsin woman

-James Shiloh Klever, 46, of Mount Ayr, is suspected of killing 30-year-old Rachel Reuter, of Cassville, Wisconsin, the Polk County Sheriff's office said.
+James Shiloh Klever, 46, of Mount Ayr, is suspected of killing 30-year-old Rachel Reuter, of Cassville, the Polk County Sheriff's Office said.

 Reuter's father reported her missing on June 16.
 Evidence gathered while searching for the missing woman led investigators to a home in Bondurant.